 With many activities in Mui Ne, you won’t be bored and have plenty of fun adventures during your stay.
 Want some relaxation along the beaches?
 Go kitesurfing?
 Or, admire the beautiful landscapes of the sand dunes and the coastline?
 Mui Ne has you covered.

 In this post, we’re sharing the incredible things to do in Mui Ne, how to get there, and other important tips to plan your Mui Ne trip.

 What we like about Mui Ne is that this area is close to Ho Chi Minh City, so it’s a good weekend trip from Ho Chi Minh City.
 It’s a popular destination for local Vietnamese and Russian tourists.
 Yet Mui Ne doesn’t have the crowds like in Nha Trang.

 We love the quiet beach town vibe in Mui Ne and recently have been here twice in two months with family members and friends.
 Plus, Mui Ne has some of the freshest seafood in Vietnam (our first choice for seafood is still Ly Son Island).

 Related: Check out other reasons to visit Vietnam here.

 *Disclaimer: Yup, we have affiliate links in this post.
 Click on any of the links and make a purchase, and we receive a small commission.
 There is no additional cost to you.
 Thank you for supporting Life Of Doing!

 Best Time to Visit Mui Ne

 Any time is the best time to visit Mui Ne.
 The rainy season is similar to Ho Chi Minh City from April to November, yet it has low rainfall.
 We went in late September and mid-November and didn’t have any issues with the weather.
 It will be hot and humid – in the 26-32℃ (79-90℉.)
-Stay hydrated with fresh coconuts!
+Stay hydrated with fresh coconuts and water!